CRASHSpace/tuesday/_sweep/zone00/everyday_carry.md

 ---
 ##Why This

-Being under pressure makes people make decisions they wouldn't normally, like plugging a smart phone in to an unknown USB port to charge, etc. Have daily basics charged, packed, ready to go can prevent desperation forcing dumb decisions.
+Being under pressure makes people make decisions they wouldn't normally, like plugging a smart phone in to an unknown USB port to charge, etc. Have daily basics charged, packed, ready to go can prevent desperation decisions.

 ##Getting Started